gogins/csound-cxx-opcodes/README.md

 implementing the following pure abstract interface:
 ```
 /**
- * Defines the pure abstract interface implemented by Clang modules to be
+ * Defines the pure abstract interface, implemented by Clang modules, to be
  * called by Csound using the `clang_invoke` opcode.
  */
 struct ClangInvokable {